Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Your appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without it.
 They check at the door.
 You must print it.
 - [ ] **Extra required documents**
-    In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2] They might need for more recent proof of income, employment, health insurance and rent payments.
+    In your appointment invitation, the *Ausländerbehörde* might ask for more documents.[^2] They might ask for more recent proof of income, employment, health insurance and rent payments.
 Print them and bring them.
 Do not bring the documents that you already sent.[^69]
 - [ ] **Passport**
     You get your passport back during your appointment; they do not keep it.
     - [ ] **Passport of your spouse, parent or child**[^7] (if applicable)